stelzch/zotero.koplugin/doc/Developer.md

 		- [] file type
 		- [] link type
 		- [] 'title'

 - [x] Make an 'itemAnnotation' table
 	- [] use it to track synced version
 	- [x] use it to identify parent

 - [] remove redundant code
+	- Removed some of the redundant code in the sync routines but not fully checked

 - [] proper implementation of libraries
 	- [] set user and ID